chaos-mesh/chaos-mesh/README.md

 ## Trademark

-Chaos Mesh® is a trademark of The Linux Foundation.
+Chaos Mesh is a trademark of The Linux Foundation.
 All rights reserved.